-The robot is mounted on a mobile platform making it easy to manoeuvre and build structures directly onsite and flexible manufacturing indoors for prefabrication.
+The robot is mounted on a mobile platform making it easy to maneuver and build structures directly onsite and flexible manufacturing indoors for prefabrication.
 The robot uses Cazza’s special mix of concrete that can be adaptable to location and climate.
-It has continuous tracks making it mobile, easy to manoeuvre and able to build structures directly onsite or indoors for prefabrication structures.
+It has continuous tracks making it mobile, easy to maneuver and able to build structures directly onsite or indoors for prefabrication structures.

 - Main robotic arm